Saxon State Police

-Saxony State Police (German: Polizei Sachsen) is the state police of the German state of Saxony, Germany.
+Saxon State Police (German: Polizei Sachsen) is the state police of the German state of Saxony, Germany.
 It is subordinate to the Saxony State Interior Ministry.
 The Chief of State Police (Landespolizeipräsident) is Horst Kretzschmar and the political head is the Minister for the Interior in Saxony Roland Wöller (CDU).

 Organization

 The head office is the Chief of State Police, Horst Kretschmar, in Dresden.

-The University of the Saxon Police Force (Hochschule der Sächsischen Polizei) is the central institution for the education of police officers of State Police, located in Rothenburg and Bautzen.
+The University of Applied Police Science (Hochschule der Sächsischen Polizei) is the central institution for the education of police officers of State Police, located in Rothenburg and Bautzen.

-The office of the Anti-Riot Police Saxony (Bereitschaftspolizei Sachsen) is located in Leipzig.
-The President of Saxony Anti-Riot Police is Dirk Lichtenberger.
+The office of the riot police - "Bereitschaftspolizei Sachsen" - is in Leipzig.
+Its president is Dirk Lichtenberger.

 Equipment

-In 2018, the organization adopted the Heckler & Koch VP9 semi-automatic pistol as the standard side-arm.
-The Riot Police Saxony operates a small air force department with three EC135 police helicopters.
+In 2018, the organization adopted the Heckler & Koch VP9 semi-automatic pistol as its standard side-arm.
+The Saxon Riot Police operates three EC135 police helicopters.